EssentialsX/Website/Discord-Tutorial.md

    settings.
 Otherwise, if you'd like to see what other options you can use to customize console output, stick around.

 4. The first thing you can customize is the format of the message sent to Discord.
-By default, the timestamp, level (info/warn/error/etc), and message are shown for each console message.
+By default, the timestamp, level (info/warn/error/etc.), and message are shown for each console message.
 Let's say you wanted to make the timestamp and level bold: since this message would be using Discord's markdown, we can just add \*\* to both sides of level and timestamp.
-Then once you've done that, just do `/ess reload` and you should see your changes on Discord.
+Then, once you've done that, just do `/ess reload` and you should see your changes on Discord.
 > ![Bold Format](./images/discord/bold-format.gif)

 5. Next, you can also configure the name you wish the to show above console messages.
 By default, it's "EssX Console